Mỹ Linh: Music career

 In August 1993, My Linh and the Hoa Sữa band won second place at the National Pop Music Festival.
 Mỹ Linh herself won the Best New Artist award with the song Thì Thầm Mùa Xuân written by Ngọc Châu.
 My Linh started her professional music career after the Festival and became one of the best-loved Vietnamese singers.

 In 1998, My Linh married composer and producer Anh Quân.
 This was an important step in her music career.
 She began to perform Soul and Funk music.
 She went on a Vietnam tour Tiếng Hát Mỹ Linh in 1998, performing in Hanoi, Da Nang and Ho Chi Minh City.
 Following the success of the tour, in 1999, she released Tóc Ngắn album, which has become her trademark.

 In 2003, My Linh signed a contract with the American record company, Blue Tiger, to release an English-language album, attracting wide media attention in Vietnam.
 Coming to America was released in 2004.

 In 2006, My Linh was one of the judges for Sao Mai Điểm Hẹn, a singing contest hosted by Vietnam Television to discover young music talents.

 My Linh has performed in many countries, including China, Thailand, Korea, Russia, Germany, Czech Republic, Ukraine, Switzerland, United Kingdom, Cuba, United States, Canada and Australia.
 In 2006, she is the only Vietnamese artist performing in Asian Divas night in Nagoya, Japan.

 Personal life

 My Linh married composer and producer Anh Quân in 1998.
 They have two children, Anh Duy and Mỹ Anh.
 Anna (Vietnamese name Mỹ Hà) is Anh Quân's daughter from his first marriage.

-Her favourite singers are Thanh Lam, Whitney Houston, Mariah Carey, Brian McKnight and Babyface.
+Her favourite singers are Barbra Streisand, Whitney Houston, Mariah Carey, Brian McKnight and Babyface.